-FOR THE INSTALLER

-Final Check List
+FOR THE INSTALLER: Final Check List

-- 1. Is the ice system installed indoors in a location where the air and water temperatures are controlled, and where they do not exceed the design limitations? - 2.
+- 1. Is the icemaker-dispenser installed indoors, in a location where the air and water temperatures are controlled, and where they do not go beyond design limitations? - 2.
 Is there an electrical service disconnect within sight of the installed machine?
-Has the voltage been checked, and compared to nameplate requirements? - 3.
-Have all the plumbing connections been made and checked for leaks? - 4.
-Has the machine and bin been leveled? - 5.
-Is there a minimum of 6" clearance at the back of the machine for proper service access and air circulation? - 6.
-Is the water pressure a minimum of 20 PSIG? - 7.
-Has the machine been secured to the bin? - 8.
-Is there clearance over the top of the machine for service access? - 9.
-Is there a water shut off valve installed near the machine? - 10.
-Have all of the shipping blocks been removed?
+Is the machine on a separate circuit?
+Has the voltage been checked and compared to nameplate requirements? - 3.
+Have all of the plumbing connections been made and checked for leaks? - 4.
+Has the machine been leveled? - 5.
+Is there a minimum of 6 inches of clearance at the left and right sides of an air cooled machine? - 6.
+Is there a minimum of 6 inches of clearance at the top and back of the machine for service and utility connections?